 A powerful business case requires a before-and-after story

-While a return on investment (ROI) analysis is an expected component of any significant business investment, simply presenting an ROI in isolation doesn’t work.
+While analyzing expected return on investment is a necessary component of any significant buying process, simply presenting ROI in isolation doesn’t work.
 Before decision makers can assess the value of a new solution, they need to understand the current situation and the problems you are trying to solve.
 Therefore to make an effective business case, tell a story: describe the current state, outline the impact of doing nothing, and provide a narrative of how things will change for the better should the proposed solution be adopted.
 Your ROI analysis can then play a supporting role, forecasting the financial impact of implementing a new system.

 Here is a guide, created for software selection teams, on how to create a powerful before-and-after story which presents your business case for a new PSA solution.